Frank Simes

 Frank Turner Simes is an American musician, singer, guitarist, songwriter, composer and record producer.
-Simes is the musical director for Roger Daltrey, and has recorded and performed with Mick Jagger, Don Henley, and Stevie Nicks.
+Simes has recorded and performed with Mick Jagger, Don Henley, and Stevie Nicks.

 Early life

 Born in Tokyo as a US citizen, Frank Simes began studying guitar at the age of ten.
 The second and younger son of Stephen Hardy Simes, legal attaché to General Douglas MacArthur and judge advocate at US Army Japan, and Japanese model and restaurateur, Sachiko Nakamura.
 His early interests also included close-up magic and fine arts, which remain lifelong passions.
 His professional career began at 14 when his band, Sunrise, which he formed with Mickie Yoshino and Steve Fox, later of Godiego released a record on RCA Victor.
 The following year he moved to Los Angeles to study music at Fairfax High School.
 When Simes was 16 he began attending college as a music major.
 At 20, his band, the Whizz Kidds, was signed by Highland/A&M Records, and Frank's song, "Sweet Honey", their debut single, received national airplay.